fredmaiaarantes/meteorjs-template/README.md

 ## What is it?

 It's a template project ready for you to implement your business idea.
 It includes:

-- sign-up and sign-in using email (passwordless)
+- sign-in using email (passwordless)
 - router setup with SSR
 - basic styles
 - email system